abonte/introsde-2015-assignment-2/README.md

 This command calls the following target:

  * `execute.client.myServer.xml` send REST queries to my server with the body in XML format and accept response in XML.
-The output is saved into [client-myServer-xml.log](client-myServer-xml.log);
+The output is saved into [client-MyServer-xml.log](client-MyServer-xml.log);
  * `execute.client.myServer.json` send REST queries to my partner server with the body in JSON format and accept response in JSON.
-The output is saved into [client-myServer-json.log](client-myServer-json.log).
+The output is saved into [client-MyServer-json.log](client-MyServer-json.log).

 You can also execute specific task.
 Before, you have to execute
 ```